 Contact: Gérard Hocmard OBE 06 84 74 92 36 firstname.lastname@example.org

-The Lyon & Rhône branch of the Association France - Grande-Bretagne aims to promote Franco-British relations through cultural activities, including a monthly luncheon, talks by visiting speakers, a book circle, an English Scrabble group, a poetry reading group, cinema outings to see films in English, conversation groups and a group which organises social events & outings.
+The Lyon & Rhône branch of the Association France - Grande-Bretagne aims to promote Franco-British relations through cultural activities, including a monthly luncheon, talks by visiting speakers, a book circle, an English Scrabble group, a poetry reading group, cinema outings to see films in English, conversation groups and a group which organises social events and outings.
 A monthly newsletter sent to members contains details of our programme, which can also be found on our website.

 The Chamber's principal aim is to promote and facilitate business and trade relations between the UK and the Lille region.

 Founded in 1868, it enjoys good relationships with other similar bodies in France.

 Members meet for lunch on the first Friday of each month.
 Other membership benefits are the exchange of business information – the BCCI encourages discussions on business topics at all its meetings.
 Events and visits of interest to members are also organised at regular intervals.

 President: Philip Jenkinson